Continue reading for a closer look!

 State of Skins and Events

-"Hey everyone, Bellissimoh here, Product Lead for Personalization and Events.
+Here's a new dev blog from Riot Bellissimoh on the states of skins and events - "An update on Ultimate skins, Legendary skin animations, thematics, events, and more.""Hey everyone, Bellissimoh here, Product Lead for Personalization and Events.
 Wanted to take a few minutes to check in on the promises we made at the start of the year, walkthrough our current thinking about skins and events (including thematics, Ultimate skins, and Event Passes), and highlight some opportunities we’d like to tackle in the future.

 More Skins Each Year